RafaelSolVargas/Vulkan/HEROKU.md

 <h1 align="center">Configuring Heroku</h1>

+> Heroku doesn't offer free services anymore

-Nobody wants to run the Vulkan process on their machine, so we host the process on Heroku, a cloud platform that contains free accounts.<br>
+Nobody wants to run the Vulkan process on their machine, so we host the process on Heroku, <s>a cloud platform that contains free</s>.<br>
 To configure the Vulkan to run in your Heroku account you will need to:

 - Create an application project in Heroku.